The Sky Above the Liberated Zone

-"The Sky Above the Liberated Zone" (解放区的天 "sky of liberated area") is a famous Chinese revolutionary song.
+"The Sky Above the Liberated Zone" (解放区的天 "sky of liberated area") is a famous Chinese Communist Party revolutionary song.
 It was composed by Liu Xilin (刘西林) in 1943 to words by Ji Lumin (冀鲁民) after a folk song.
 It is one of the songs featured in the 1964 musical The East is Red.
 An edition of the song is included in the East is Red songbook.

 The tune has also frequently been recorded in instrumental versions, such as Le Ciel Au-Dessus De La Zone Libérée arranged for piano by Chu Wang Hua, and played by pianist Jia Zhong.

 Classic recordings of the number include the version by Bao Hui Qiao, and those by the China Broadcast Choir.